goadesign/pulse/streaming/README.md

 event from the sequence.
 Nodes using a different sink (or a reader) will receive copies of the same events.

-Sink nodes maintain a keep-alive timestamp and Ponos automatically requeues events that have been read by a node but not yet acknowledged passed the ack grace period configured when creating the sink.
+Sink events must be acknowledged by the client.
+Ponos automatically requeues events added to a sink that have been read by a node but not acknowledged.

 Creating a sink is as simple as: